-EAST has published its second European Fraud Update for 2019.
-This is based on country crime updates given by representatives of 16 countries in the Single Euro Payments Area (SEPA), and 4 non-SEPA countries, at the 48th EAST meeting held at Europol in The Hague on 5th June 2019.
+EAST has just published its third European Fraud Update for 2019.
+This is based on country crime updates given by representatives of 16 countries in the Single Euro Payments Area (SEPA), and 4 non-SEPA countries, at the 49th EAST Meeting held in London on 8th October 2019.

-ATM malware and logical attacks were reported by 6 countries.
-They all reported the usage (or attempted usage) of ‘black-box’ devices to allow the unauthorised dispensing of cash.
-In most cases the attacks were unsuccessful.
-To date in 2019 the EAST Expert Group on All Terminal Fraud (EGAF) has published 5 related Fraud Alerts.
+ATM malware and logical attacks were reported by five countries – one reported a new way of getting malware onto an ATM, that did not succeed, and four reported the usage (or attempted usage) of ‘black-box’ devices to allow the unauthorised dispensing of cash.
+To date in 2019 the EAST Expert Group on All Terminal Fraud (EGAF) has published seven related Fraud Alerts.

-The full Fraud Update is available to EAST Members (National and Associate).
+The full European Fraud Update is available to EAST Members (National and Associate).